 Eating chocolate can help reducing PMS-symptoms.
-Which is particularly good to know in December, a.k.a. chocolate month.
-However, don’t indulge yourself with loads of Christmas candy.
+Which is particularly good to know.
+However, don’t indulge yourself with loads of ready-to-eat candy.
 Better try this yummy recipe with black beans and buckwheat flour.
 Fun to bake and full of nutrition you’ll need in the (pre)menstrual phase, such as fibres and magnesium.
-It’s also a smashing dessert for your Christmas dinner.
+It’s also a smashing dessert.

 For 4-8 persons

 240 grams cooked black beans, drained

 0,5 cup buckwheat flour

 juice of half a lime, lemon or a small orange

 (When possible, all ingredients should be biologic, ecologic and Fair Trade)